BenQuickDeNN/intrin_helper/readme.md

+Intrin Helper

+An encapsulation of Intel intrinsics instructions.

-Make it easier to use intrinsic instructions.
+Make it easier to use intrinsics instructions.

-用于简化intrinsic指令常用操作